 - Diamond-Blackfan syndrome is one of a rare group of genetic disorders, known as the inherited bone marrow failure syndromes.

-- In about 25% of affected children there is a fault within a gene called 'ribosomal protein S19' (RPS19).
-There is evidence for involvement of a number of other genes.
+- In about 70-80% of affected children there is a fault within the ribosomal protein (RP) genes.
+There is evidence for involvement in 20 RP genes.

 - In most cases, occurrence is sporadic but then, in subsequent generations, inheritance is usually autosomal dominant.